 Former Prime Minister Abbott made three official visits to Indonesia, including to attend President Widodo’s inauguration on 20 October 2014.
-President Widodo attended the G20 Leaders’ Meeting in Brisbane on 15-16 November 2014.
+President Widodo attended the G20 Leaders’ Summit in Brisbane on 15-16 November 2014.

 Foreign Minister Bishop has visited Indonesia nine times since coming to office.
 Most recently, Ms Bishop visited Indonesia for the Indian Ocean Rim Association (IORA) Council of Ministers Meeting on 6 March 2017.
 She also met with President Widodo in Jakarta, as well as Ministers from his Cabinet.

-Former Trade and Investment Minister, now Special Envoy for Trade Robb has visited Indonesia four times, most recently to lead a delegation of 355 Australian business representatives to Indonesia Australia Business Week on 17-20 November 2015.
-Mr Robb was accompanied by the Minister for Tourism and International Education, Senator Richard Colbeck, and Health Minister Sussan Ley.
+Former Trade and Investment Minister, and Special Envoy for Trade Andrew Robb has visited Indonesia four times, including to lead a delegation of 355 Australian business representatives to the inaugural Indonesia Australia Business Week on 1720 November 2015.
 Mr Robb made earlier visits to Indonesia in September 2013, December 2013 and September 2015.

 Recent bilateral visits include: